 Click here for the complete Experience Standards, Experience Supervision Form, and Experience Verification Form.
-These were updated in September 2012.
+These forms are updated periodically.
+Please ensure you are using the most current version.
 All applicants for certification must submit documentation of their experience using the current version of the Experience Verification Form.
 Previous versions of the form will no longer be accepted.

 Categories of Supervised Experience